 An investigation into the 1998 study also uncovered a number of problems with how it was conducted.
 The journal that published it eventually retracted it.
 That meant the publication no longer stood by the results.

-In 2010, the General Medical Counsel declared that the paper was not only based on bad science, but was deliberate fraud and falsifications by the head researchers, Dr. Andrew Wakefield and revoked his medical license.
+In 2010, the General Medical Counsel declared that the paper was not only based on bad science, but was deliberate fraud and falsifications by the head researcher, Dr. Andrew Wakefield, and revoked his medical license.
 Investigators learned that a lawyer looking for a link between the vaccine and autism had paid Wakefield more than £435,000 (equal to more than a half-million dollars).

 A year after the British study, fears about a possible vaccine-autism link shifted from MMR to a substance used in some children’s vaccines.
 It was called thimerosal, and it contained mercury.
 That’s a metal that’s harmful to the brain and kidneys at high levels.
 Doctors used thimerosal to prevent the growth of bacteria and fungi in vaccines.